Hide Excel Formulas (with Protecting Sheet & Without It)

 Read More: How to Hide Formula in Excel Using VBA

-• First, we have to right-click on the worksheet and select View Code to add code for that worksheet.
+• Right-click on the worksheet and select View Code to add code in that worksheet.

 Right click on worksheet